 High levels of androgens and insulin play a major role in causing PCOS.
-These compromised adrenal functions create a negative impact on one’s blood pressure, energy level, resistance to infection and stress levels.
+These compromised adrenal functions create a negative impact on one’s blood pressure, energy level, resistance to infection, immunity, and stress levels.

-In PCOS, the development of follicles is arrested at any level and they remain as it is.
+In PCOS, the development of follicles gets arrested at any level, and remain as it is.
 The cysts are follicles at varying stages of maturation and atresia.

 So, these cysts are not destined to become ovum.
 Thus, this pathology is referred to as the formation of cyst-causing anovulation (granthibhuta artava dusti) as in PCOS, the follicles become cysts instead of developing into a mature ovum.

-It thereby normalizes imbalanced Vata and Kapha which are responsible for PCOS.
-It also has a therapeutic effect in problems pertaining to the reproductive system and inflammatory swelling (granthi).3
+It thereby normalizes imbalanced Vata and Kapha, which are responsible for PCOS.
+It also has a therapeutic effect on problems pertaining to the reproductive system and inflammatory swelling (granthi).3

-Ashwagandhahas adaptogenic properties (anti-stress agents) which help to balance hormone levels and thyroid function, support adrenal function7, normalizes cortisol levels and maintains insulin levels in the body.
+Ashwagandha has adaptogenic properties (anti-stress agents) which help to balance hormone levels and thyroid function, support adrenal function7, manages cortisol levels, and maintains insulin levels in the body.
 Lethargy, obesity, and irregular sleep patterns are also symptoms of stress that can have long term negative effects on your body, both internally and externally.
 Ashwagandha dodges weariness and enhances sleep quality while combatting stress.

-If you’d like to learn more about Ayurveda and women’s health, check out this course here.
+If you would like to learn more about Ayurveda and women’s health, check out this course here.
 We offer 60 days money back guarantee on the course!

 Withania somnifera root extract and leaf contains flavonoids which possess hypoglycemic and hypolipidemic activities.13